 Feng Shui Tips for the Bedroom

-The bedroom has essentially 3 functions:-
+In feng shui design the bedroom has essentially 3 functions:-

 2. Relaxation – it should provide a peaceful nest /haven away from the hustle and bustle of life